frenetic-lang/frenetic/guide/04-OxMonitor.md

   mininet> h2 ping h1
   ```

 - Test that Web traffic is unaffected, but logged.
-To do so, run a Web
+To do so, run a fortune
    server on one host and a client on another:

   * In Mininet, start new terminals for `h1` and `h2`: